1738Creations/streaming-bot-trigger/README.md

 Pig-ups Liquid Richard.

+Keep this off the Mixer and YouTube Reddit threads.
+Most Reddit threads actually, it's a garbage place.
+Unless you see me posting the links.
+Then rock out.

 Covid19 isn't a threat.
 The numbers don't lie, people do.
 Stop using social media and supporting mainstream fake news.
 The WHO are corrupt.